 Opioid Addiction Treatment Options

 For many people battling opioid addiction, the first source of treatment is the emergency room or some other type of hospital.
-Unfortunately, this can be costly, time-consuming and the results for treatment aren’t usually long-term.
-Most hospitals don’t even offer any program for substance use disorder, and they instead evaluate the patient and send them to another facility that’s more capable of providing long-term results.
+Unfortunately, this can be costly, time-consuming and the results aren’t usually long-term.
+Most hospitals don’t even offer any program for substance use disorder, and they instead evaluate the patient and send them to another facility that’s more capable of providing long-term care.

 What Are Opioids?

-To understand the treatments catered toward opioid addiction, you must first know what opioids are as well as what it means to be addicted to them.
-This will create a clear description of your specific case and it will help clarify the types of factors involved in your specific circumstances.
+To understand the treatments catered toward opioid addiction, you must first know what opioids are, as well as what it means to be addicted to them.
+Answering these questions will clarify a clear description of your specific case while showing you the types of factors involved.

 By definition, opioids are a group of drugs classified as pain killers.
-They function by producing feelings of both pleasure and pain relief to your body, and they’re capable of changing the chemistry of the brain.
+They function by producing feelings of pleasure and pain relief to your body.
+They’re also capable of changing the chemistry of the brain.

-There are many different types of opioids, ranging from illegal heroin drugs to synthetic opioids like fentanyl, oxycodone, hydrocodone, codeine and even morphine.
+There are many different types of opioids, ranging from illegal drugs like heroin to synthetic opioids like fentanyl, oxycodone, hydrocodone, codeine and even morphine.
 The majority of opioids on the market are from doctor’s prescriptions.
-This suffices until individuals become addicted.
-Then they may try to find another source.
+Prescriptions suffice until individuals become addicted.
+Then a patient may try to find another source.

 Characteristics of Opioid Addiction

-Given the powerful effects that they can have on your body, opioids can easily be misused and result in your body depending on them, which then leads to the stage of addiction.
-Opioid addiction is presented as a form of an extreme compulsive urge to use the drug.
+Given the powerful effects that they can have on your body, opioids can easily be misused.
+Consequently, your body begins depending on them, which then leads to the stage of addiction.
+Opioid addiction is presented as an extreme compulsive urge to use the drug.
 While the opioids may have started out to treat a medical condition, a substance use disorder could easily form over time.

 Becoming addicted to opioids is common because of their highly powerful effects on the brain, and even using them as medically directed can lead to an addiction.
 You can become addicted to opioids after using them for several months.
 If you stop taking them, you’ll experience heavy withdrawal symptoms.

-To be more specific, there are various different types of symptoms associated with opioid addiction, ranging from more physical symptoms, like cranky moods, nervousness, extreme sadness or frequent fatigue to more internal and decisive symptoms, like getting in trouble with the law.
+To be more specific, there are various different types of symptoms associated with opioid addiction, ranging from more physical symptoms, like cranky moods, nervousness, extreme sadness and/or frequent fatigue, to more internal and decisive symptoms, like getting in trouble with the law.